 To provide some guidance, the table below shows the needs identified in our project pipeline, and the size of the low-income and minority populations present within the same census block group as the identified need.
 While the early stages of every project should involve outreach to environmental justice populations, this table provides an overview on the projects for which these outreach efforts will be particularly crucial.

 When we examine the quantitative analysis of the programmed projects, we see bike-ped, intermodal, and interstate spending generally higher in census blocks greater than the regional average for EJ populations.
 Conversely, bridge and roadway spending appears to be generally lower in those census blocks.
-Because the bridge condition analysis showed no disparate impact, the lower bridge spending can be attributed to the low number of bridges overall in these census blocks.
-However, the lower roadway spending in these census blocks, combined with the disparate impact of the past roadway investment, shows this to be an area in need of improvement for HATS transportation programming going forward and a logical place to focus environmental justice implementation efforts.
+Because the bridge condition analysis showed “poor” bridges are not more likely to be located in areas with high concentration of EJ populations, the lower bridge spending can be attributed to the low number of bridges overall in these census blocks.
+However, the lower roadway spending in these census blocks, combined with the analysis showing roads rated “poor” to be over-represented, indicates this to be an area in need of improvement for HATS transportation programming going forward and a logical place to focus environmental justice implementation efforts.